National Nutrition Month is a time when we all take a step back, evaluate our eating habits and ask ourselves

 One of the easiest and simplest ways to make sure your body receives the key daily nutrients it needs to function is to supplement vitamins into your diet alongside healthy eating and exercise.

 Every single one of us is unique, so we all deserve a nutrient that is designed for a unique lifestyle, instead of one made for the masses.
 At Nourished, we make this process simple and easy thanks to our plant-based, sugar-free gummy.

 Our short AI-backed, online consultation is designed to give you a tailored recommendation of vitamins and nutrients to revitalise your mind and body.
 Whether you are looking to improve the quality of your sleep, lose weight, boost cognitive function or give you a burst of energy, our quiz has you covered.

-We then pack 7 scientifically backed ingredients into a single gummy vitamin stack.
-Best of all, each and every one of our vitamins are printed fresh to order which means that you receive over 99% efficacy, compared to other vitamins which can sometimes arrive on store shelves up to a year after they were produced.
+We then pack 7 scientifically backed ingredients into a single gummy stack.
+Best of all, each and every one of our nutrients are printed fresh to order which means that you receive over 99% efficacy, compared to other vitamins which can sometimes arrive on store shelves up to a year after they were produced.

 Oh, and we forgot to mention that they come in 6 delicious flavours too!
 You can take our short online consultation on the link here to discover what will be in your stack!